KimThy13/Fundamental-ML/README.md

 |    MLP    |   0.486  |   0.479   |  0.486 |  0.476   |

 ![comparison_models](./materials/comparison_original_data.png)

+With Original Data (after feature engineering with HOG), models took the extremely mount of times for training and got evaluation on test dataset around 0.48 and 0.53.
+Highest is LightGBM.
 ### Apply PCA

 |   Model     | Accuracy | Precision | Recall | F1-score |